Scriptnotes: The She-Hulk controversy

 This prompted Michael Cavana from The Washington Posts Comic Riffs to reach out to She-Hulk co-creator Stan Lee for a response.

 When Lee, as writer, co-created She-Hulk with artist John Buscema (the character debuted in February of 1980, in Savage She-Hulk #1), he was absolutely focused on his gamma-green superheroine having brains.
 Lee tells The Post’s Comic Riffs this evening, in response to Goyer’s words: “I know I was looking for a new female superhero, and the idea of an intelligent Hulk-type grabbed me.”

 Mazin and Ted Cruz

 During his freshman year at Princeton University, Mazin was roommates with future junior U.S. Senator and 2016 presidential candidate Ted Cruz.
 Mazin has been open about his dislike for Cruz, and on episode 113 said:

 And, you know, I want to be clear, because Ted Cruz is a nightmare of a human being.
 I have plenty of problems with his politics, but truthfully his personality is so awful that ninety-nine percent of why I hate him is just his personality.
 If he agreed with me on every issue, I would hate him only one percent less.

 Mazin's comment was picked up by The Daily Show, The Huffington Post, Texas Monthly, The Telegraph, The Sun Times, and more.

-Scriptshadow

-Mazin does not hold back on his disdain for Carson Reeves and his Scriptshadow blog, which reviews both professional and amateur scripts, including one of August's rewrites of a possible tentpole movie for 20th Century Fox.
-Per August, though the review was positive, the studio went 'ballistic' and it was taken down.
-Mazin broached the topic again on episode 186 (March 3, 2015), citing Reeves' negative review of the Birdman screenplay as an example of why Reeves' opinions are misplaced, unnecessary and unwelcome, considering Birdman went on to win six Oscars at the 2015 ceremony, including Best Director and Best Original Screenplay.

-Mazin broached the topic a third time on episode 291 (March 07/2017) after Reeves called out 2017 Oscar winners Moonlight (Best Adapted Screenplay), and Manchester by the Sea (Best Original Screenplay) as terrible screenplays that any of the 10,000 WGA members could have scripted.
-Mazin's issue was that Reeves should have written them himself if that's the case, then went on to call Reeves an 'idiot' suffering 'delusions of grandeur' since Reeves had expressed his views on a public blog and not in a private conversation.